swiftlang/swift-evolution/proposals/nnnn-custom-main-and-global-executors.md

 `PlatformExecutorFactory` that sets the default executors for the current platform.

+So that it is not necessary to override both properties, we will provide default implementations for both `mainExecutor` and `defaultExecutor` that return the default executors for the current platform.

 Additionally, `Task` will expose a new `currentExecutor` property, as well as properties for the `preferredExecutor` and the `currentSchedulingExecutor`: